-Additionally, the presentation and maintenance of your swimming pool may determine its value as an asset.
-For example, if your swimming pool takes up your entire backyard, leaving room for not much else, it may not necessarily be as appealing to a potential buyer as a pool that seamlessly complements your property and landscaping.
+The presentation and maintenance of your swimming pool may also determine its value as an asset.
+For example, if your swimming pool takes up your entire backyard, leaving room for not much else, it may not be as appealing to a potential buyer as a pool that seamlessly complements your property and landscaping.

 Overall, even if a pool may not automatically add any financial value to your home, the lifestyle value might make it worth it for some.